Academic-Labbook/alp/README.md

 Here are the features implemented so far...
  - Allows multiple authors to be assigned to single posts
  - Provides change logs for posts and pages with user-defined comments
-   - Unhides revisions meta box in editor by default
  - Shows list of cross-references made between posts and pages
  - Option to force users to be logged in to view
    - Feeds still accessible using HTTP authentication
    - Images still accessible with direct link (not possible to block without server configuration)
  - TeX support in posts and pages
- - DOI and arXiv shortcode support
  - Disable certain post meta fields mostly suited to commercial sites, like excerpts, trackbacks, etc.
  - Modifies pages to work more like a wiki: